 Compound interest can either work for you or against you.
 You decide.

 Borrow money and you’re in debt.
 If things go as planned, you pay all of the interest and part of the principal in a given month.
 (Of course, you should pay more than just whatever part of the principal is required by the lender.
 You should pay more so you can get out of debt as quickly as possible) But if don’t manage to pay all of the interest you owe in a given month, then that interest is added to the principal.
 Let that happen and you owe more than you initially borrowed.
 Then you owe interest on the interest!
-That’s compound interest working against you.
+That’s compound interest working against you, whether it’s a loan against your car or just your signature.
 Another reason to avoid debt.

 Put your dollars into a good investment.
 They earn more dollars.
 Then put those dollars you earned into the same investment.
 They will earn even more dollars along with the dollars that were invested first.
 It goes on forever.
 That’s what’s so powerful about it.